pp4rs/DEPRECATED-installation-guide/docs/commandLine.md

 So that we can work as closely as possible to the Mac and Linux users we will install [Cygwin](https://www.cygwin.com/).
 Download it [here](https://cygwin.com/install.html) and use the graphical installer.
 Accept all the default options.

+* Cygwin will be used as our command line tool, and unlike other Windows shells like PowerShell it uses Unix syntax.
+    * Anywhere throughout the remainder of the installation guide where we suggest you to enter a command into a terminal, use your CygWin terminal

-**Do not delete the setup-x86_64.exe file.** It needs to be kept so that we can add on some additional packages throughout the course.
+**Do not delete the setup-x86_64.exe file.** It needs to be kept so that we can add on some additional packages to use in the course.

 ### Mac Users

 A command line interface comes already installed on Mac OSX.

-But you will need to install some other software from the terminal thoughout the course, so it will be useful to install some additional "command line tools" now:
+You will need to install some other software from the terminal thoughout the course, so it will be useful to install some additional "command line tools" now:

 First we want to install X-code command line tools.
-Open a terminal and then copy and paste the following
+Open a terminal (`Cmd + T`) and then copy and paste the following

     xcode-select --install